-A startup launched a new approach combining online and bricks & mortar shopping, utilizing geolocation to allow a shopper to use a mobile app to shop a nearby store.
+A startup launched a new approach to combine online and brick & mortar shopping, using geolocation to allow a shopper to use a mobile app to shop at nearby stores.
 It allows shoppers to view items in a store by connecting to a video stream from an in-store camera.

 Our task was to create a video stream prototype that allows a remote user to control an in-store camera.
 This functionality was built for e-commerce purposes.
 The main idea was that customers could choose products they need using the functions in their smartphones, without having to go into the shops.

 In the prototype, one user acts as the “eyes” (camera), and the other user acts as a viewer (remote user/shopper).
 The viewer can observe and manipulate the camera.
 Additionally, the viewer has the possibility of sending real-time signals to the first user (“eyes”).
 The camera can move (up/down/left/right) and zoom (in and out) by the viewer.